douglasgreen/news/2025/03/10/en.md

 ## Technology & Media

+### Elon Musk's X Faces Major Outages Amid Cyberattack Claims

+Elon Musk's social media platform, X, formerly known as Twitter, experienced significant outages, leaving users worldwide unable to access the site.
+Musk attributed these disruptions to a "massive cyberattack," suggesting that a large, coordinated group or even a country might be involved.
+The outages began early in the morning, with reports peaking at over 40,000 users unable to access the platform.
+Despite initial recovery, the platform faced repeated disruptions throughout the day.
+Speculation arose about the nature of the attack, with some suggesting it might be a Distributed Denial of Service (DDoS) attack.
+A group named "Dark Storm Team" claimed responsibility, though this has not been independently verified.
+Musk's statement on X highlighted the scale and resources involved in the attack, emphasizing the ongoing challenges the platform faces in maintaining service stability.

 ### Apple's Siri Upgrade Faces Delays, Impacting Smart Home Plans

 Apple has hit a roadblock with its plans to upgrade Siri, which has caused a ripple effect on its smart home hub development.
 The company had been working on a more personalized version of Siri, promising enhanced capabilities and integration with Apple Intelligence.
 However, the development is taking longer than expected, leading to the postponement of the smart home hub that relies heavily on these new Siri features.
 This hub was anticipated to be a significant release, featuring a touchscreen for managing smart home devices and making video calls.
 Despite the delay, Apple is conducting internal tests with employees to gather feedback.
 The tech giant now aims to roll out the upgraded Siri and the smart home hub within the next year, as it continues to refine its AI capabilities to compete with Amazon and Google in the smart home market.

 ## Science & Nature

+### Voyager's Journey: A Race Against Time in the Vast Unknown

+NASA's Voyager 1 and Voyager 2 spacecraft, launched in 1977, have been exploring the far reaches of space for nearly five decades.
+As the most distant human-made objects, they have provided invaluable data about our solar system and beyond.
+However, their power supply is dwindling, losing about 4 watts each year.
+To extend their mission, NASA engineers have begun shutting down some of their scientific instruments.
+Recently, Voyager 1's cosmic ray subsystem and Voyager 2's low-energy charged particle instrument were turned off.
+This decision aims to conserve energy, allowing the spacecraft to continue their groundbreaking exploration of interstellar space.
+Despite the challenges, NASA hopes to keep at least one instrument operational on each probe into the 2030s, continuing to gather unique data from regions no other spacecraft has reached.
+Every day could be their last, but each day also holds the promise of new discoveries in the vast unknown.

 ### Megalodon: The Sleek Giant of the Ancient Seas